Otomycosis is a fungal infection that affects one, or occasionally both, of the ears.

 Otomycosis is more common in tropical and warm regions because fungi can grow better in these areas.
 This infection is also more common during the summer months.
 Fungi need moisture and warmth to grow.

-You should see a doctor if there is pain and discharge in your ears.
-You may need medication to treat the symptoms and discomfort, so a correct diagnosis of otomycosis is necessary.
+See a doctor if there’s pain and discharge in one or both of your ears.
+You may need medication to treat the cause and symptoms, so a correct diagnosis of the problem is necessary.

 There are several treatment options for otomycosis.
 Talk to your doctor to determine the best one for your fungal infection.